Where We Work - The Intervention

 Whole School Transformation

-Whole School Transformation of Forest School (2019) - access, availability and affordability - of school primary and middle school education for Van Gujjars and Taungyas
+Whole School Transformation of Public Schools - access, availability and affordability - of school primary and middle school education for children from rural, tribal, OTFD communities.

-Location: Border areas of DehraDun (Uttarakhand) and Saharanpur (Uttar Pradesh) in the lower Shivalik range close to Rajaji National Park.
+Location: Border areas of DehraDun (Uttarakhand) and Saharanpur (Uttar Pradesh), Haridwar in the lower Shivalik range close to Rajaji National Park.

-The seasonal movement of the community is inherent to their existence; there are many aspects which have had considerable influence on their educational status.
-Education among the children from the community varies as the per location though substantial set of children from the community have no to poor access to education.
+Education among the children from the communities inhabiting forest areas varies as the per location though substantial set of children from the community have no to poor access to education.
 The access is also determined by the relative economic well being, sedentarization of the community over the years, and a host of other factors.

-Taungya children though a part of the peripheral areas of the forests have been unable to get education due to poor infrastructure, lack of teachers, regular schooling and lack of ownership from administration.
+Children from communities who are a part of the peripheral areas of the forests have been unable to get education due to issues of access, availability and affordability in addition to the awareness and low literacy levels.
 There has been a year on year loss of learning for the children as a result they have been unable to reach senior or higher schooling as well.

 Formulate an educational intervention with the participation of the community enabling education (K12 framework) under community ownership and leadership building capacities for sustainability.